 Infrared radiation can be further categorised into three spectral regions: near-infrared, mid-infrared and far-infrared.
 Each of these regions are associated with different types of transitions.

 Infrared signals are usually discussed in terms of wavenumber, , rather than wavelength, λ.
 Wavenumber has units of cm-1 and can be calculated through:

-Near-infrared (NIR) radiation is the region closest in energy and wavelength to the visible spectrum and corresponds to wavelengths of 0.7-2.5 μm (12,800-4,000 cm-1).
+Near-infrared (NIR) radiation is the region closest in energy and wavelength to the visible spectrum and it corresponds to wavelengths of 0.7-2.5 μm (12,800-4,000 cm-1).
 In molecular spectroscopy, this region corresponds to overtone and combination vibrational transitions.

 The transition of an electron between the vibrational ground state, v0, and the first excited vibrational state, v1, is known as the fundamental.
 This is represented by the red arrow in the figure below.
 Any transitions from v0 to a higher vibrational state are known as 'overtone transitions'.
 For example, the transition v0→v2 is called the 'first overtone' and v0→v3 is the 'second overtone'.
 These are represented by the blue and gold arrows in the figure below, respectively.